*This article was originally released in August 2023 and updated with additional material in November 2024.

-Vodka was once again the top-selling spirit in the U.S. in 2022 with 80.6 million 9-liter cases sold.
-With the rise of tequila reshaping the spirits landscape, however, vodka has been forced to adapt and innovate to maintain its spot at the top of the market.
+Despite a 1.5% drop in sales from 2022, vodka was once again the top-selling spirit in the U.S. in 2023 with 78.6 million 9-liter cases sold.
+With the rise of tequila and RTDs reshaping the spirits landscape, however, vodka has been forced to adapt and innovate to maintain its spot at the top of the market.

 As vodka continues to evolve in response to increased competition within spirits, we have compiled a comprehensive overview of the category for those interested in building a vodka brand in the U.S.